Total Abstinence in Recovery: Why I Don’t Prescribe Buprenorphine

 Abstinence means voluntarily going without.
-In recovery, abstinence means no longer turning to any mood altering substances to help change the way we feel.
-At The Ranch Mississippi, we believe total abstinence is vital in all recovery work and addictions treatment.
+Total abstinence in recovery means no longer turning to any mood altering substances to help change the way we feel.
+At The Ranch, we believe total abstinence is vital in all recovery work and addictions treatment.
 Our focus is on healing the whole person, not just the problem.

 This is not a theoretical concept; it is imperative to achieve success.
 Within the treatment of addiction, we constantly discuss treatment outcomes, medications, and ways of treating patients with other medical directors of excellent treatment centers across the country.
 If we don’t see results, then we don’t use the therapy.